 Prince Tarek cut across her.
-“A’isha!
+“A”isha!
 Aalam!”
-He cried out and she removed her veil.
-Overjoyed he lifted her off her feet and clasped her to him.
+He cried out, and she removed her veil.
+Overjoyed, he lifted her off her feet, and clasped her to him.

 “They lied to me, they told me you were both dead…” He said kissing her.

-“Please, let me finish my story and you will understand.”
+“Please, let me finish my story, and you will understand.”
 She paused.
 “That man there.”
 She pointed at her brother.
 “Your attendant and confident is my brother.
-Thankfully the Sultan did not kill me, but turned me out into the wilderness.”
-Tarek flared with anger towards him, but A’isha said: “If it had not happened I would not have regained my hand.
-Please let these years of anguish fall away and let us now be happy.”
+Thankfully, the Sultan did not kill me, but turned me out into the wilderness.”
+Tarek flared with anger towards him, but A”isha said: “If it had not happened, I would not have regained my hand.
+Please, let these years of anguish fall away, and let us now be happy.”

-“Then what shall be done about your brother?”
+“Then, what shall be done about your brother?”

 “Do you have the talisman?”
 She asked, as from an inside pocket of his tunic, he withdrew the silver chain and turquoise stone.

-“That’s all I want.”
+“That”s all I want.”
 She said, as he dropped it into her outstretched hand, turned and left the city.

-Later that evening Tarek, A’isha and Aalam walked up the mountain slopes to gaze at the moon.
-Where, below the desert rose trailed its petals over the ivory sand, and the song of the nightingale was scattered far over the sea.
+Later that evening, Tarek, A”isha, and Aalam walked up the mountain slopes, to gaze at the moon.
+Below, the desert rose trailed its petals over the ivory sand, and the song of the nightingale was scattered far out over the sea.

 The Serpent and the Labyrinth